 The UNSC adopted resolution 1718 (2006) on 14 October 2006 imposing sanctions on the DPRK.
 The sanctions have been amended and extended by UNSC resolution 1874 (2009), resolution 2087 (2013), resolution 2094 (2013), resolution 2270 (2016), and resolution 2321 (2016).

 Australia also imposes autonomous sanctions in relation to the DPRK.

 The Australian Government announced its autonomous sanctions in September 2006 in response to Australia's concerns about the nature of the DPRK's nuclear, weapons of mass destruction and proliferation programs.
 The autonomous sanctions have been amended on several occasions since.

-The pages listed below summarise the current sanctions measures imposed by the UNSC and autonomous sanctions implemented by Australia in relation to the DPRK.
+The pages listed below summarise the current sanctions measures imposed by Australia in relation to the DPRK.